 - Provide a framework for future development reflecting the community vision and aspirations.

 - Ultimately increase community prosperity through identifying potential job opportunities from new development.

 Expected cultural and environmental benefits

 - Unique aspects of Quandamooka and island culture featuring in the master plan can promote cultural exchange and sharing of knowledge with the community and visitors.

 Project achievements to date

 - Queensland Government initial review of project scale and scope.

 Project next steps

-- Investigation of areas for future residential, community, commercial, environmental and industrial uses.
+- Investigate areas future residential, community, commercial, environmental and industrial use.